SSWConsulting/SSW.Rules.Content/rules/catering-to-audience/rule.md

 * Doesn't care about budget

 Once you figure out each person's characteristics you can then target your messages even more for maximum effectiveness.

+## Taking it further 2 - Read the room
+One other thing to take into account is that what you say is only 1/2 the journey to understanding.
+The other 1/2 is the recipient listening... so:
+* Don't give constructive feedback to a furious person
+* Don't overload a stressed person
+* Only broach important topics when the person is not distracted
+* etc.